Understanding the Ukraine Permission Extension (UPE) Scheme

 When to Apply

-If you apply too early, your application may be rejected and must be resubmitted closer to the expiry date.
+You should apply only when your current permission has 28 days or less remaining.
+If you apply too early, your application may be rejected and will need to be resubmitted closer to the expiry date.
 If you apply after your permission expires, you may lose your rights to work, rent, or receive benefits until a new decision is made.

 Check your expiry date in your UKVI account.